ShinySaana/magic-tmux/README.md

 Global initialisation and shutdown files for tmux and zsh are read from `base/etc` only but source the corresponding files from the system `/etc` directory by default.

+## License

+The original files in this repository are licensed under the BSD Zero Clause License.
+See [LICENSE.txt](./LICENSE.txt) for more information.

+The Arch Linux project's PKGBUILD source files are under the BSD Zero Clause License.

+The created archive contains license files for the included software projects in the `usr/share/licenses` directory.
+See the respective projects' PKGBUILD for information.